How can we transform our societies to live in harmony with nature?

 On Monday, April 7, 2025, a half-day session was held to present the findings of the IPBES assessment on Transformative Changes.
 This event, organized since 2022 by the assessment’s technical support unit within the University of Montpellier’s Structural Programs Directorate, provided an opportunity to present this report, which was adopted last December at the11th IPBES plenary session in Namibia following three years of intensive collaboration with approximately 100 international authors.

-Following the opening remarks by Philippe Augé, President of the University of Montpellier, the morning featured two panel discussions featuring contributors to the assessment on Transformative Changes, two authors of the IPBES Nexus Report, and interdisciplinary researchers from Montpellier.
+After Philippe Augé, President of the University of Montpellier, opened the event, the morning featured two roundtable discussions featuring contributors to the assessment on Transformative Changes, two authors of the IPBES Nexus Report, and interdisciplinary researchers from Montpellier.

 The strategies for transformative change developed in the evaluation were presented in conjunction with the Nexus evaluation, highlighting the importance of implementing solutions tailored to their specific contexts, evaluating them, and adjusting them as needed.